Unprecedented Opportunity for Entertainment Professionals with Disabilities

 2020 Faculty Advisors and Speakers: www.respectability.org/respectability-la-lab-2020, and 2019 Faculty Advisors and Speakers: www.respectability.org/respectability-la-lab-2019.

 More Background Information

-Just 2.1 percent of scripted television characters have disabilities, compared to 25 percent of American adults having a disability.
 Entertainment contributes to our values and ideals.
 What we see and feel impacts how we act.
-RespectAbility works with entertainment leaders to promote positive, accurate, diverse and inclusive media portrayals on TV and in film.
+RespectAbility works with entertainment leaders to promote authentic, accurate, diverse and inclusive media portrayals on TV and in film.

-Opening the inclusion umbrella is the right thing to do as well as economically smart given that the disability market is valued at more than $1 trillion.
+Opening the inclusion umbrella is the right thing to do as well as economically smart: The disability market is valued at more than $1 trillion.